-This summer, I am at long last drafting a novel that I have been brooding over for seventeen years, since I completed the 2002 Act One writing program in Chicago.
+This coming year, I am at long last drafting a novel that I have been brooding over for seventeen years, since I completed the 2002 Act One writing program in Chicago.
 Once I have the story in novel form, I hope to adapt it into a screenplay.

 The screenplay is set in an arena I know intimately – namely, an American Catholic seminary in the 1990s.
 Given recent developments in the scandals in the Church, the story seems especially timely.
 This is not a documentary, or a scandal script, per se, but really intended as a theological thriller in the vein of Charles Williams’s novel Descent Into Hell.